MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/service-overview-and-network-port-requirements.md

 ### Distributed File System Namespaces

 The Distributed File System Namespaces (DFSN) integrates different file shares that are located on a local area network (LAN) or wide area network (WAN) into a single logical namespace.
-The DFSN service is required for Active Directory domain controllers to advertise the sysvol shared folder.
+The DFSN service is required for Active Directory domain controllers to advertise the SYSVOL shared folder.

-System service name: **Dfs**
+System service name: `Dfs`

 |Application protocol|Protocol|Ports|
 |---|---|---|